mbarker84/css-irl/src/pages/controlling-leftover-grid-items.md

 ---
-title: 'Controlling Leftover Grid Items with Pseudo-selectors'
+title: "Controlling Leftover Grid Items with Pseudo-selectors"
-date: '2019-04-13'
+date: "2019-04-13"
-tags: ['css grid']
+tags: ["css grid"]
 ---

 I recently wrote about [some of the cases where you might want to use Grid instead of flexbox](/to-grid-or-to-flex), and vice-versa.
 One of the scenarios I pointed out _might_ be a better case for using flexbox is when you want to control the behaviour of any leftover grid items that don’t fill an entire row.